 Kids are simply amazing.
-If we parents and caretakers can have enough strength and will to hold ourselves back and observe, their ingenuity and creativity is profound and quite a site to behold (and not to mention to learn from).
+If we parents and caretakers can have enough strength and will to hold ourselves back and observe, their ingenuity and creativity are profound and quite a sight to behold (and not to mention to learn from).

 When I walked over I saw him doing a very cool thing.
 As I mentioned, after the yellow, blue and green paint has set in a little and dried on the paper, he had asked for purple paint.
 Then used the tip of his finger to “scrap” the paper to make some really cool designs, a version of “resist” painting.

 Fingertip Resist Painting

 All you need is paint and paper.
 Then add a little patience and observation…and voila.
 Brilliance in the making…

 Thank you for visiting.